impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

  - It creates a local variable named `path`.
  - It calls `realpath` via command substitution, passing it the first argument given to the `abs_dirname` function.
  - It sets the local variable equal to the return value of the above call to `realpath`.
- - It `echo`s the contents of the local variable.
+ - It `echo`s the contents of the local variable, minus its final `/` character and anything after.

 A reminder that, if we've reached the inside of this `if`-block, we can be confident that the version of `realpath` that we're calling is our newly-redefined version (remember `enable -f`), **not** the version that ships with our shell.

 ### The `local` keyword

 By default, variables declared inside a function are available outside that function.
 To prevent that from happening, we use the `local` keyword to ensure their scope is limited to the body of the function.
-Note- this keyword [is **not** POSIX-compliant](https://web.archive.org/web/20221114113625/https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script){:target="_blank" rel="noopener"}.
+Note- this keyword [is **not** POSIX-compliant](https://web.archive.org/web/20221114113625/https://stackoverflow.com/questions/18597697/posix-compliant-way-to-scope-variables-to-a-function-in-a-shell-script){:target="_blank" rel="noopener"}, though many POSIX shells support it.

-We can see how `local` works with an experiment.
+Let's do an experiment to see how `local` works.

-#### Experiment- keeping a local variable local
+#### Experiment- setting a variable to have local scope

 We create a function named `foo`, which creates and calls a function: